NadiaClarissaHermawan/01_Proyek_Informatika/README.md

 ![Example of TomcatWebServer port number](images/tomcat_port_example.jpg)

 2. You can then use the endpoints from this API according to the endpoints explained in the Topcoder challenge respective to their difficulty levels.
 3. If the API works very slowly, kill the API task, and run it again.
-Refer to "How to Kill Task" Section in order to kill the task.
+[Refer to How to Kill Task](##how-to-kill-task-:) Section in order to kill the task.
 <!--refer balik ke section difficulty-->
  ### Childhood Dream (easy difficulty)
  1. Endpoint to view all trains